Afterglow Physician Directed Medical Aesthetics

 Hyaluronic Acid (HA) Dermal Fillers

-Composed of naturally-occurring substances found in the body, HA dermal fillers can help minimize signs of dark circles and rejuvenate the skin with little to no discomfort or downtime.
+Composed of naturally-occurring substances found in the body, dermal fillers can help minimize signs of dark circles and rejuvenate the skin with little to no discomfort or downtime.

 Skin Care Regimen

 Whether employed alone or as a complement to another treatment, a customized skincare regimen can help diminish under-eye circles while improving the overall health or your skin.